-- 10. Here are other changes that were made to the default USER DIRECT: - a.
-The IDENTITY RACFSMF user was changed from a password logon to LOGONBY and the XAUTOLOG IBMVM1 statement was added. - b.
-The IDENTITY RACMAINT user was changed from a password logon to LOGONBY and the XAUTOLOG IBMVM1 statement was added. - c.
-For MAINT 990, the read password was changed from READ to ALL.

-11. Add a new profile to your user directory named IBMSFS.
+- 11. If you are upgrading from z/VM 7.2, note these changes that were included in the default USER DIRECT for z/VM 7.4: - a.
+The IDENTITY RACFSMF user was changed from a password logon to LBYONLY and the LOGONBY IBMVM1 statement was added. - b.
+The IDENTITY RACMAINT user was changed from a password logon to LBYONLY and the LOGONBY IBMVM1 statement was added. - c.
+The USER DIRMAINT user was changed from a password logon to LBYONLY and the LOGONBY IBMVM1 statement was added. - d.
+For MAINT 990, the read password was changed from READ to ALL. - 12.
+If you are upgrading from z/VM 7.2, add a new profile to your user directory named IBMSFS.
 Here is the sample entry: